Decoding Dynamic Visual Experience from Calcium Imaging via Cell-Pattern-Aware Pretraining: Results

-As shown in Table~\ref{tab:full_results}, our cell-pattern-aware pretraining delivers significant performance gains across diverse downstream tasks, demonstrating the generalizability of the learned representations.
-On the complex movie decoding task, our approach achieves SSIM score of 0.593 for direct neural-to-visual reconstruction.
-This high fidelity reflects genuine reconstruction capabilities rather than simple pattern memorization, as the model successfully captures subtle frame-to-frame variations (Figure~\ref{fig:movie_decoding_results}).
-Equally notably, on the drifting-gratings classification task, it reaches 55.5\% accuracy, substantially outperforming the from-scratch baseline (49.2\%).
-This dual success underscores that our pretraining strategy is effective for both high-fidelity generative tasks and classification challenges.
+As shown in Table~\ref{tab:full_results}, our cell-pattern-aware pretraining yields consistent performance gains across downstream tasks.
+On the movie decoding task, our approach achieves an SSIM of 0.593 for neural-to-visual reconstruction (Figure~\ref{fig:movie_decoding_results}).
+We note that training and test frames were drawn from the same stimulus set; thus, the task evaluates generalization of neural-to-frame mappings across temporal segments and pretraining transfer, rather than reconstruction of entirely novel stimuli.
+On the drifting-gratings classification task, our model reaches 55.5\% accuracy, outperforming the from-scratch baseline (49.2\%).

 Ablation studies highlight the benefits of our approach, indicating that both the architecture and the learning objective tailored to the data's statistics are important factors.
 The superior performance of temporal masking over random masking underscores the value of the objective and lends functional support to our selection criteria.
 Temporal masking preserves local temporal dependencies critical for neural dynamics (typically 50-100ms receptive fields in V1 neurons), while random masking disrupts these patterns.
 This result suggests the curated neurons (``predictable'' neurons) indeed possess the predictable temporal structure that a specialized task can effectively exploit.
 Furthermore, data-selection ablations indicate that data quality can outweigh quantity; reversing the curriculum to pretrain on unpredictable neurons leads to worse performance than training from scratch, suggesting that pretraining on highly stochastic data may establish a less effective inductive bias for downstream learning.
 Overall, our approach of selectively pretraining on neurons with regular firing patterns leverages population heterogeneity to enable stable and scalable representation learning.